mbvissers/mbvissers/README.md

-👋 Hey, I’m @mbvissers, a Full Stack Developer interested in everything cutting-edge!
+# 👋 Hey, I’m @mbvissers!

+A Full Stack Developer interested in everything cutting-edge!

 ## About me
 I'm a web developer by trade, but I write articles about all sorts of tech in my own time.

 - 🌍 Based in Rotterdam, The Netherlands.

 - 🤓 Check out my technical blog on [Medium](https://mbvissers.medium.com)!

 - 🦀 Currently learning the Rust programming language.

 - 💼 Professionally working with TypeScript and Angular.

 - 📌 Check out my pinned repositories to see some of my work!

 ## Reach me
 If you want, you can reach me on [X](https://x.com/0xmbvissers) where I retweet nonsense from the crypto world and show my views about topics ranging from JavaScript to Solidity.